Lalitshaktawat/biostudio-installation-documents/custom-environment-for-analyses-in-BioStudio/BioStudio-custom-env.md

 ## Create new environment

-You can create new conda environment with pre-installed language by clicking on **Create New** button.
+You can create a new Conda environment with pre-installed language by clicking on the **Create New** button.

-:one: Enter environment name in the input field.
+:one: Enter the environment name in the input field.
-:two: Select require language with version that you would like to have in new environment.
+:two: Select the required language with the version that you would like to have in the new environment.
 :three: Click on **OK** button to process next step. <br>

 <img alt="BioStudio-env" src="./pic/cne.png" class="lazy" width="100%">
 <br><br>

-Terminal will automatic open on right side with activated environment.
-It's up to client to use this activated environment.
+The terminal will automatically open on the right side with an activated environment.
+It's up to the client to use this activated environment.

 :high_brightness: We can close this terminal by clicking **Close** button.